JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ![hibernate-envers-settings](img/hibernate-envers-settings.png)

-Hibernate Envers offers a lot of customization options.
+Hibernate Envers offers various customization options.
 You can specify the desired configuration in the JPA Buddy settings (2), or let JPA Buddy read the existing settings from `.properties` files automatically (1).

 ### Naming Strategy